All-About-Berlin/ursus/README.md

 *This* is a template
 ```

-The `MarkdownProcessor` would generate a context object that looks like this:
+The `MarkdownProcessor` generates a context object that looks like this:

 ```
 {